Weev: TRO LLC

 Shortly after his release from prison, Auernheimer granted an exclusive interview to Techcrunch in which he disclosed his plans to raise funds for a hedge fund, tentatively to be named TRO LLC.
 TRO LLC would generate "actionable financial intelligence from the computer underground" and act upon it with a primary strategy of hedged short equities.
 Auernheimer felt that the visceral dislike that many people had for him could be a market advantage for TRO LLC.
-Rather than disclosing financial problems, as well-known activist short sellers Muddy Waters do, Auernheimer would seek publicly traded companies with software privacy flaws, take a short position in them, then tell the media.
+Rather than disclosing financial problems, as well-known activist short sellers Muddy Waters does, Auernheimer would seek publicly traded companies with software privacy flaws, take a short position in them, then tell the media.

 Alt-right affiliations

 In early October 2014, The Daily Stormer published an article by Auernheimer in which he effectively identified himself as a white supremacist and neo-Nazi.
 He is known for his "extremely violent rhetoric advocating genocide of non-whites", according to the SPLC.

-In incidents occurring in March and August 2016, Auernheimer sent flyers adorned with racist and anti-Semitic messages to thousands of unsecured printers across the United States; flyers bearing swastikas and promoting The Daily Stormer were sent to multiple universities.
+In incidents occurring in March and August 2016, Auernheimer sent flyers adorned with racist and antisemitic messages to thousands of unsecured printers across the United States; flyers bearing swastikas and promoting The Daily Stormer were sent to multiple universities.
 He claimed responsibility for 50,000 flyers sent to printers across the U.S. by using a tool to scour the Internet for unsecured printers, and described in a blog post, finding over a million vulnerable devices.
 In an interview with The Washington Times, founder of The Daily Stormer Andrew Anglin gave his approval of Auernheimer's actions concerning unsecured printers.

 In the second unsolicited flyer printing incident in August 2016, Auernheimer called for violence against individuals he considered non-white: "the hordes of our enemies from the blacks to the Jews to the federal agents are deserving of fates of violence so extreme that there is no limit to the acts by which can be done upon them in defense of the white race."
 He "unequivocally" supported the killing of children.
 The Southern Poverty Law Center speculated that motivation for the action was the then imminent trial of Dylann Roof (later convicted for the Charleston church shooting).
 Auernheimer wrote of Roof: "I am thank thankful [sic] for his personal sacrifice of his life and future for white children."
 At the same time, he praised Anders Breivik who was responsible for the 2011 Norway attacks in which 77 people died in two attacks.
-"He is a hero of his people, and I cannot wait for his liberation from captivity at the hands of swine," Newsweek in April 2016 quoted Auernheimer as saying of Breivik.
+Newsweek in April 2016 quoted Auernheimer as saying of Breivik, "He is a hero of his people, and I cannot wait for his liberation from captivity at the hands of swine".
 He claimed to be in contact with a network of thousands of nationalists: "We all love and support him unconditionally.
 His lawsuit and Roman salute have only increased sympathy and appreciation for him."